yojoecapital/QuranCopy/README.md

 # Quran Copy

 This is a command to copy Ayat from the Quran.

 To use it, place the path of the `QuranCopy` directory in `Path` for System Variables.

+To recompile, use `gcc -o surah-checker surah-checker.c`.

 ## How to use: